mesutgdk/PasswordGenerator/README.md

 ## Key Features:

-* Password Strength Analysis: SecurePassChecker analyzes passwords based on a variety of factors, including length, complexity and character variety.
+* Password Strength Analysis: PasswordGenerator analyzes passwords based on a variety of factors, including length, complexity and character variety.
 It performs an extensive evaluation to determine the strength level of each password.

 * Interactive User Interface: The app offers an intuitive and user-friendly interface, allowing users to input passwords effortlessly.
 The evaluation results are presented in a clear and understandable format, enabling users to quickly comprehend the strengths and weaknesses of their passwords.